-- 60. In addition to Ngāti Maru (Hauraki), Te Ākitai Waiohua, the Marutūāhu Iwi Collective, Hako, Ngāti Tamaterā and Ngaati Whanaunga who have yet to complete their settlements, as explained in paragraphs 33 to 35, the Crown is currently negotiating a Treaty settlement with the mandated Waikato-Tainui negotiator, who signed terms of negotiation on 14 December 2020 for the settlement of the remaining historical Treaty of Waitangi claims of Waikato-Tainui.
-The project sites lie within the indicative areas of interest for some or all of these pending Treaty settlements. - 61.
-As noted in paragraph 6 and 8, the project area also falls within the indicative areas of interest for: - a.
-Ngāti Te Ata - b.
-Ngāti Koheriki. - 62.
+- 56. Treaty settlement negotiations are yet to be concluded with the following groups identified in paragraph 32: Hako, Ngāti Maru (Hauraki), Ngāti Tamaterā, Ngaati Whanaunga, Te Ākitai Waiohua and the Marutūāhu Iwi Collective.
+Additionally, the Crown is currently negotiating a Treaty settlement with the mandated Waikato-Tainui negotiator, who signed terms of negotiation on 14 December 2020 for the settlement of the remaining historical Treaty of Waitangi claims of Waikato-Tainui.
+The project site lies within the indicative areas of interest for these pending Treaty settlements. - 57.
+As noted in paragraph 7, the project area also falls within the indicative area of interest for Ngāti Te Ata, and Ngāti Koheriki may also have an interest in the area. - 58.
 The Crown recognised the mandate of the Ngāti Te Ata Claims Support Whānau Trust to negotiate a Treaty settlement in May 2011, and signed terms of negotiation with the Trust in June 2011.
 Negotiations have paused, but Crown-recognition of the mandate has not been withdrawn.
-Ngāti
+Ngāti Te Ata has yet to establish a post-settlement governance entity to receive redress under their settlement.

-&lt;sup>5 Part 3 of Attachments to Ngā Mana Whenua o Tāmaki Makaurau Collective Redress Deed.
+8 Part 3 of Attachments to Ngā Mana Whenua o Tāmaki Makaurau Collective Redress Deed.